-Born from a commitment to creating sustainable impact and built on a foundation of lived experience and community engagement, the inaugural GrantTank 2021 launched with a nationwide request for proposals focused on urgent and identified gaps: economic empowerment programs or housing programs (serving adult female sex-trafficking survivors in the U.S.).
+Born from a commitment to creating sustainable impact and built on a foundation of lived experience and community engagement, the inaugural GrantTank 2021 launched with a nationwide request for proposals focused on urgent and identified gaps: economic empowerment programs or housing programs (serving adult female sextrafficking survivors in the U.S.).
 Every organization, large or small, who has demonstrated success in their field and has been in operation for at least two years was eligible to apply, resulting in an outstanding number of proposals and a challenging selection process.
-Following the identification and funding of 2021 recipients, The Jensen Project proudly announced that the second GrantTank is upcoming with new partnership opportunities on the horizon.
+Following the identification and funding of 2021 recipients, The Jensen Project proudly announced the second GrantTank.